 Attendance - We have also drawn on school data and observations to assess wider issues impacting disadvantaged pupils' performance, including attendance, behaviour and wellbeing.
 Our assessment and observation clearly show that disadvantaged children are still more likely to be absent.
 Targeted actions such as the offer of breakfast club and first day calling have had some impact on individuals and families.
+However, gaps between disadvantaged pupils and non-disadvantaged pupils in attendance remain similar to previous years.

-Based on all the information above, the gap between disadvantaged and non-disadvantaged pupils in end of Key Stage assessments in Year 2 is diminishing.
-However, gaps remain in end of EYFS, phonics, MTC and attendance.
-We still need to target our disadvantaged families in order to achieve the outcomes we set out to achieve by 2023/24, as stated in the Intended Outcomes section above.
+Based on all the information above, attainment gaps between disadvantaged and non-disadvantaged pupils remains significant.
+The widest gaps remain at the end of EYFS, Phonics, KS1 Reading and KS1 Maths.
+Gaps have diminished in the MTC.
+We will continue to target our disadvantaged pupils in order to achieve the outcomes we set out to achieve by 2024/25, as stated in the Intended Outcomes section above.